This article originally appeared on VICE Australia

 When someone gets the bugs, understanding how it happens can be complicated.
-Dr. Nicole Lee, an Associate Professor at the National Centre for Education and Training on Addiction at Flinders University, told VICE that only those doing a lot of meth, around five times a week for at least six to eight months are at risk.
+Dr Nicole Lee, an Associate Professor at the National Centre for Education and Training on Addiction at Flinders University, told VICE that only those doing a lot of meth, around five times a week for at least six to eight months are at risk.
 Yet beyond this pattern, doctors can only hazard a guess at what's going on in the brain.

-Dr. Lee explained that it possibly has something to do with the way dopamine works on the pre-frontal cortex and the limbic system within the brain.
-Ordinarily, these two areas "talk" to each other as they work to analyze everything that happens in a person's environment.
+Dr Lee explained that it possibly has something to do with the way dopamine works on the pre-frontal cortex and the limbic system within the brain.
+Ordinarily, these two areas "talk" to each other as they work to analyse everything that happens in a person's environment.
 They also run on dopamine, which gets released every time a person does something nice.
 Anything left over gets recycled and used again the next time around.

-"What we know from other forms of psychosis is that high levels of dopamine increase psychotic symptoms," Dr. Lee said.
+"What we know from other forms of psychosis is that high levels of dopamine increase psychotic symptoms," Dr Lee said.

-Numbers on how common Ekbom's actually is among meth users is hard to come by.
-The same goes for stats on those who are most at risk, but based on those who move through his clinic Nagle believes women are more likely to get the bugs.
+Numbers on how common Ekbom's actually is among ice users is hard to come by.
+The same goes for stats on those who are most at risk, but based on those who move through his clinic Jack Nagle believes women are more likely to get the bugs.
 At the very least, he said they are more likely to develop some kind of obsessive skin picking disorder, which he puts down to society's obsession with beauty.

-"They look at a pimple or a blemish on their arm or face and they start picking at it and they don't realize what they're doing," he said.
+"They look at a pimple or a blemish on their arm or face and they start picking at it and they don't realise what they're doing," he said.
 It is a theory that seems to be supported by at least one study cited in a review of the medical literature of Ekbom's more broadly, which found women were more at risk.